BootCampers/JustCards/README.md

-# *52*
+# *JustCards*

-**52** is an android app that allows a user to play card games on their android phone without needing physical cards.
+**JustCards** is an android app that allows a user to play card games on their android phone without needing physical cards.
 The game can be played by one user or a group of users.
 Any card game can be played in the app.
 Users can collaborate with other players, manage player positions, shuffle cards, show and hide cards.

 ## User Stories